shelbywom/Spanish-Game/README.md

 ### Adding Questions to Database

 1. **Use PHP Script**:
-   - Locate the provided PHP script (`mass_adder.php`) in the WAMP/PHP folder of the repository.
+   - Locate the provided PHP script (`MassAdder.php`) in the WAMP/PHP folder of the repository.

 2. **Configure Script**:
-   - Open the `mass_adder.php` script in a text editor.
+   - Open the `MassAdder.php` script in a text editor.

-3. **Update Database Connection**:
-   - Update the database connection settings in the script to match your WAMP server configuration.
-   - Modify the database name, username, password, and hostname as needed.
-(This is usually user: root, no password)

-4. **Run Script**:
+3. **Run Script**:
-   - Open a web browser and navigate to `http://localhost/mass_adder.php`.
+   - Open a web browser and navigate to `http://localhost/MassAdder.php`.
    - This will execute the PHP script and add the questions to your database.

-5. **Verify Data**:
+4. **Verify Data**:
    - After running the script, verify that the questions have been successfully added to your database by checking phpMyAdmin.

-6. **Optional**: You can modify the PHP script to handle additional functionalities such as error handling, input validation, or bulk data insertion if needed.
+5. **Optional**: You can modify the PHP script to handle additional functionalities such as error handling, input validation, or bulk data insertion if needed.